mcraiha/Dithery-cli/README.md

 `dotnet tool install -g Dithery-cli`
 and after that you can run Dithery-cli from any location with `dithery`

+You can also download Windows release (an .exe file) from [Releases](https://github.com/mcraiha/Dithery-cli/releases) page

 ## How to build
 `dotnet build`